 Working with one slice at a time, dip an eggplant slice into the egg mixture before tossing it into the breadcrumbs.
 Press down firmly with your hands to make sure the maximum amount of breading adheres to the eggplant.
 Set the breaded eggplant slices aside on a piece of wax paper.

-Test Kitchen tip: Keep your hands from getting too batter-filled by using one hand exclusively for the wet ingredients and the other hand for the dry ingredients.
-It takes some coordination, but it makes clean-up so much easier!
+Editor’s Tip: Keep your hands from getting too batter-filled by using one hand exclusively for the wet ingredients and the other hand for the dry ingredients.
+It takes some coordination, but it makes cleanup so much easier!

 Step 3: Fry ‘Em Up

 The time is here to get frying!
-Choose your favorite skillet (mine’s a cast iron) and heat it over medium-high heat.
+Choose your favorite skillet and heat it over medium-high heat.
 Add 1/4-inch of your cooking oil.
 That’s really not that much, but I promise it’s all you need!

 Once the oil is hot, add the eggplant slices a few at a time, being careful not to crowd the pan.
 Cook the eggplant slices for about 5 minutes, turning once halfway through, until they’re golden brown on both sides.